fa2k/dockerfiles/bclconvert/README.md

 # BCL Convert from Illumina

-To use this dockerfile, download and place the BCL Convert RPM file in the current directory.
-See download:
+To use this Dockerfile, download and place the BCL Convert RPM file in the current directory.
+It installs the RPM in Oracle Linux 8.

+The Dockerfile has hardcoded the major version of BCL Convert, and may need to be modified.

+Download:

 https://support.illumina.com/sequencing/sequencing_software/bcl-convert/downloads.html

 Then run:

-    docker build -t bclconvert:3.9.x .
+    docker build -t bclconvert --platform=linux/amd64 .

-Replace 3.9.x with the correct version.
+(Platform is only required when running docker on non-x86, like ARM64.)